 Jan

-The Myth of Jan Hus as Result of Modern Social Imaginary
+The Myth of Jan Hus as a Result of Modern Social Imaginary

 The article builds on the concept of social imaginaries in order to analyze discourses on the Czech martyr Jan Hus, whose death was commemorated in 2015 during the 600 year anniversary after he was burned at the stake in the city of Constance.
 The dilemma tackled by the text is a transformation of meaning within various socio-cultural contexts and spatio-temporal dimensions, including the related ambiguities and paradoxes.
 Drawing on the modern imaginary signification of rational mastery, social actors implicitly presuppose that two temporarily separated periods are also qualitatively distinct: the ‘modern’ era is referred to as progressive and rational, while the previous era, labelled as ‘pre-modern’, is implicitly outdated and devalued.
 Nevertheless, the actual entanglement of modern and pre-modern social imaginaries shows that such a hierarchy only serves to conceal that there is a considerable volume of meaningful phenomena that cannot be grasped by rational inquiry.
 The surplus of meaning, which is undefined, yet already part of our experience, is an ever-growing outcome of meaning-making processes related to the figure of Jan Hus.
 The more people try to find the ‘truthful’ and ‘real’ version of Hus’ story, the more it becomes blurred and multifaceted.
 Consequently, the extraordinary power and persistence with which Jan Hus resonates in numerous discourses is caused by the never-ending struggle to fulfill what his interpreters believe are the possibilities of modern knowledge.